devabiyad/weather-application-using-react/README.md

 ## IMPORTANT NOTE
-Make sure to set your API key on /src/App.js line No. 6 before running
+Make sure to set your OpenWeatherMap API key on /src/App.js line No. 6 before running

 # Getting Started with Create React App